shedrack-okunda/shedrack-okunda/README.md

 Welcome!

 - 👋 Hi, I’m Shedrack Okunda.
-- 👀 I'm an enthusiast Software Developer with a love for building innivative
+- 👀 A Software Developer with an enthusiast love for building software solutions.
-      solutions.
 - 🌱 I'm currently learning...
-- 👯 I’m looking to collaborate on MERN Projects.
+- 👯 I’m looking forward to collaborate on MERN Projects.
 - 💬  Ask me about Node.js.
 - 📫 How to reach me: okundashedrack@gmail.com